 It’s generally better to do something rather than take something.
 You can save money, avoid drug interactions, side effects, and often enjoy other wide-ranging benefits.

-If you suffer from a roiling mind at bedtime, many people anecdotally report the exercises help with that.
+Another benefit: if you suffer from a roiling mind at bedtime, many people anecdotally report the exercises help with that.

-You can do them while watching TV or even under the covers just before bed.
+You can do them while watching TV or even under the covers before bed.
 They can fit into many routines.

 There are free and commercial versions of these treatments.
 The free versions cover the general idea of the treatment but the exact program is untested.

-Respirate is an FDA approved device that leads the user through breathing exercises with tones.
+Respirate is an FDA-approved device that leads the user through breathing exercises with tones.

 The device from Zona Health leads one through handgrip exercises that have similarly been studied.

 Resperate competes with free smartphone apps like My Calm Beat and Breath Ball.
 It’s important to note Breath Ball and My Calm Beat say nothing about blood pressure control.
 They are, rather, targeted toward relaxation.
-If Resperate helps blood pressure, however, Breath Ball and My Calm Beat should help.
+If Resperate helps blood pressure, however, Breath Ball and My Calm Beat should help too.
 The actions they have you take are similar and could lead to similar outcomes.